Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 A6.
 Coverage begins on January 1, 2019.
 The insurance market will require time to develop insurance products that conform to the Bill.
 New York State will also require time to further assess the cost if there are dramatic changes in the insurance markets.

 Q7.
-Who pays for volunteer firefighter coverage under the Bill?
+Who should pay for enhanced cancers disability insurance coverage under the Bill?

 Compliance with the Law